Open Source IoT platform alternatives for Google IoT, avoiding pitfalls

 It’s commercial version ‘BalenaCloud’ is used by many.
 The open source version is somehow crippled as it uses just a command line editor and misses some of the relevant features or documentation such as querying your installed base.

 OpenRemote targets professional IoT applications in energy, city, and maintenance applications for which it has some very credible active applications with MNC and governments.
-It is completely open source in the vein of JBoss, so no features behind a paid service only.
+It is completely open source in the vein of JBoss and RedHat, so no features behind a paid service only.
 It has an active and growing community of contributors and users and is also backed up by a US and European commercial service entities.

 Thinger was developed as a complete and friendly solution for small users, with a few platform integrations.
 However, with the central server offered only as a commercial service, it is no longer completely open source.